scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 #### Slackware Software Sets

 I’ll only install software sets A, AP, L, N, TCL, and X. I’m not sure I’ll need X, but a minimal GUI on these systems may be useful later.
 Since we're not installing the D software set, there are a couple of things we need to do.
 Without the D software set, the system doesn't have Python or Perl.
 Some of Slackware scripts (especially related to certificate management) assume Perl is available, so the easiest approach is to install it.
 In addition, some of the software components are in Python - so we need to make sure Python is available.
-Let's go ahead and manually install these pacakges from the D set.
+Let's go ahead and manually install these packages from the D set.

 ```sh
 installpkg perl-5.42.0-x86_64-1.txz